xigxog/kubefox/docs/quickstart.md

     👋 Hello World!
     ```

-Take another look at the pods running on Kubernetes now that you performed
+Inspect the pods running on Kubernetes now that you performed another deployment
-another deployment and release.
+and release.

 ```{ .shell .copy }
 kubectl get pods --namespace kubefox-demo